 Level 2 EV chargers commonly use a NEMA 14-50R outlet, which operates on a 240-volt circuit.
 Proper grounding involves securely connecting the outlet’s grounding terminal to the equipment grounding conductor (EGC), which must be bonded to the main grounding system at the electrical panel.

 The diagram below illustrates the grounding process for a three-phase Level 2 EV charger.
-It details the connections required to safely ground three-phase EV charger installations, ensuring stability and safety in high-power installations.
+It details the grounding connections required for safely installing three-phase EV chargers, ensuring stability and safety in high-power installations.

 Check out our guide on Three-Phase EV Charger Installation – NEC – US for detailed installation instructions and NEC compliance tips.